Skip to content

 2. From the dropdown, select the shared costs you want to allocate.

-1. Under **Define the source**, select the cost provider.
+1. Under **Define the source**, select the cost provider (AWS, Google Cloud, or Azure).

 1. Under **Define the costs to split**, select the shared costs you want to allocate.